JCSDA/jedi-docs/docs/developer/jedi_environment/charliecloud.rst

 .. code:: bash

-  ch-run --b /vagrant_data -c /home/ubuntu ch-jedi-latest -- bash
+  ch-run -b /vagrant_data -c /home/ubuntu ch-jedi-latest -- bash

 By default, this is mounted in the Charliecloud container as the directory :code:`/mnt/0`.
 You can change the mount point **provided that the target directory already exists within the container**.